yannansoda/yannansoda.github.io/projects/visual-information-processing.md

 Perception is an "unconscious inference", stated by Hermann von Helmholtz, and believed by me, a scientist studying how our brain processes rich and ambiguous visual information.

-It seems that from the perspective of information processing, the brain is an information processor that never rests and implements statstical inference, for example, using Bayes rules and joint models.
+It seems that, from the perspective of information processing, the brain is an information processor that never rests and implements statstical inference, for example, using Bayes rules and joint models.

 <!-- ### My interests and works -->